Disney Legends

-Disney Legends is a Hall of Fame award that is awarded by The Walt Disney Company to individuals who "[have] made a significant impact on the Disney legacy."
-The honor was established in 1987, and was traditionally awarded annually during a special private ceremony.
-Since 2009, it has been awarded on a biennial basis during Disney's D23 Expo.
+Disney Legends is a Hall of Fame award that is awarded by the Walt Disney Company to people who have "made a significant impact on the Disney legacy".
+The honor, established in 1987, was initially awarded annually in a special private ceremony.
+Since 2009, it has been awarded biennially at Disney's D23 Expo.

-Starting in 2024, the Disney Legends awards ceremony was moved from D23 Expo's traditional venue at the Anaheim Convention Center to the larger Honda Center down the street and was hosted by Ryan Seacrest.
+In 2024, the Disney Legends awards ceremony was moved from D23 Expo's traditional venue at the Anaheim Convention Center to the larger Honda Center down the street and was hosted by Ryan Seacrest.
 The ceremony was recorded and made available for streaming the next day on Disney+.

 Criteria

 Examples of the Disney Legends plaques: living recipients with handprints and the award's insignia for posthumous recipients.

-Recipients are chosen by a selection committee, formerly appointed and chaired by Disney Legend Roy E. Disney, Walt Disney's nephew, former vice chairman and director emeritus of The Walt Disney Company.
+Recipients are chosen by a selection committee.
 The committee consists of long-time Disney executives, historians, and other authorities.
 Besides the award statuette itself, each honoree is represented by a bronze commemorative plaque featuring the recipients' handprints and signature if they were living when inducted, or simply an image of the statuette emblem if the induction was posthumous.
 The plaques are placed on display in Legends Plaza at the Walt Disney Studios in Burbank, California, across from the Michael D. Eisner Building.

 The award

-Imagineer Andrea Favilli created the Disney Legends award, which is handcrafted from bronze each year.
-The award depicts the arm of Mickey Mouse holding a star-tipped wand.
+The award was designed by sculptor and Imagineering alumnus Andrea Favilli.
+Favilli personally casts the award in bronze every two years for D23’s culminating event, the Disney Legends Awards ceremony.
+The design of the Disney Legends Award draws inspiration from Walt Disney’s Fantasia.
+The sculpture depicts an unraveling cinematic film spool that transforms into the hand of Mickey Mouse (as the Sorcerer's Apprentice) holding a star-tipped magic wand.

-A 14-foot sculpture replica of the award statuette sits in Legends Plaza in Burbank.
-An identical 14-foot sculpture replica is located outside the entrance of Disneyland Paris.
-It was dedicated and unveiled in 1997 and re-dedicated in 2002.
+In addition to the handheld award, Favilli created a monumental 14-foot bronze sculptural version that serves as the focal point of the Disney Legends Plaza at The Walt Disney Studios in Burbank, California and unveiled to commemorate the 75th Anniversary of the company.
+A twin of this sculpture stands at the main entrance of Disneyland Paris.
+It was originally dedicated and unveiled in 1997 to commemorate the park’s fifth anniversary and was re-dedicated in 2002.

-Disney describes the award as follows:

-The Disney Legends award has three distinct elements that characterize the contributions made by each talented recipient.
+According to The Walt Disney Company, and Favilli’s written concept, the Disney Legends Award incorporates three symbolic elements representing the singular qualities of its recipients:

-The Spiral ... stands for imagination, the power of an idea.
+The Spiral represents imagination and the power of an idea.

-The Hand ... holds the gifts of skill, discipline and craftsmanship.
+The Hand symbolizes skill, discipline, and craftsmanship.

-The Wand and the Star ... represent magic: the spark that is ignited when imagination and skill combine to create a new dream.
+The Wand and the Star represent magic—the spark ignited when imagination and skill unite to create a new dream.